How Much are Ozone Depleting Gas Concentrations Changing?

 6. Which gases should we worry about most?

-Click to rotate molecule
+Click molecule

 Concentration Units*